magicblock-labs/conjunto/core/README.md

 # Notes

 This crate is supposed to be importable from everywhere.
-It is not supposed to have any dependency
+It is not supposed to have any dependency.

+This crate does not provide concrete implementation for any of the traits, so that they can also be stubbed in unit tests without using the production implementation.